crekh/university-db-design/README.md

 >
 This project involved the design and implementation of a scalable relational database for university academic management.
 The goal was to create a system capable of handling complex interactions between students, faculty, and departments while maintaining strict data integrity.

-**Technical Specifications**:
-* DBMS: MySQL.

-* Modeling: Utilized ER Modeling to map entities including Students, Professors, Courses, and Departments.

-* Normalization: Applied 3NF principles to ensure the database is optimized for both storage and query performance.

 ## 🖥️ System Interface & User Experience